ksmashingaidze/Active-Noise-Control/README.md

 - Left channel error microphone signal to be connected to pin A1 (after 1.56V biasing)
 - Right channel error microphone signal to be connected to pin A3 (after 1.56V biasing)
 - Left channel output available at DAC0 (biased by 1.56V)
-- Left channel output available at DAC1 (biased by 1.56V)
+- Right channel output available at DAC1 (biased by 1.56V)

 2.)
 MATLAB SIMULATIONS
 - Connect microphone to PC, then run code